 12. Chicken In A Hole

-If you are looking for a yummy chicken dish of Botswana cuisine, Chicken In A Hole is a good suggestion you can consult.
+If you are looking for a yummy chicken dish of Botswana cuisine.
+Chicken In A Hole is a good suggestion you can consult.
 It is a type of chicken barbecue with incredible fragrance and flavor.
 You will love the tenderness of the chicken meat after grilling.

 After seasoning with various spices, the chef will wrap the whole chicken in cabbage leaves and aluminum foil, then grill it in a hole in the ground.
 Therefore, it has the name “ Chicken In A Hole”.
 The appearance of cabbage, paprika, and herbs will enhance the taste of meat.

-13. Matemekwane – Botswana Dumplings
+13. Matemekwane – Dumplings

 You will love the crispness of the outside fried dough and the rich taste of meat or vegetable filling.
 You can choose the Matemekwane version with veggie fillings if you are a vegetarian.
 This food usually appears with dips and soup.